HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_02/Exercise_02_21/Exercise_02_21.md

 ####Answer
 (a) Invalid, this code tries to make a pointer to a double point at an int variable, this is not allowed.

 (b)  Invalid, this code tries to assign an int value to a pointer.
-This is not allowed pointers shall be assigned to an address of a variable.
+This is not allowed, it is adresses that shall be assigned to pointers.

 (c)  Valid, makes the pointer p point at i.